BaguaSys/tutorials/src/elastic-training/index.md

 ## Introduction

 By applying [TorchElastic](https://github.com/pytorch/pytorch/tree/v1.9.0/torch/distributed/elastic), bagua can do elastic training.
-We usually use the capabilities of Elastic Training to solve the following two problems:
+We usually use the capabilities of Elastic Training to support the following two types of jobs:

 **Fault Tolerant Jobs**